-- 1. If schedulers other than the required schedulers, FIFO and RR, are available to applications, the behavior of these schedulers and their interaction with each other and the required schedulers as detailed in the Scheduling chapter shall be documented.
+- 1. If schedulers other than the required FIFO and RR schedulers are available to applications, the behavior of these schedulers and their interaction with each other and the required schedulers as detailed in Chapter 6, Scheduling, shall be documented.
 The list of classes that constitute schedulable objects for the scheduler, unless that list is the same as the list of schedulables for the required schedulers, shall be included.
 If there are restrictions on use of the scheduler from a nonheap context, these restrictions shall be documented as well. - 2.
-A schedulable that is preempted by a higher-priority schedulable is placed in the queue at its front for its active priority. - 3.
+A schedulable that is preempted by a higher-priority schedulable is placed in the front of the queue for its active priority. - 3.
 An implementation is required to document the granularity at which the current CPU consumption is updated for cost monitoring and cost enforcement, when the later is implemented. - 4.
 The implementation shall fully document the behavior of any subclasses of GarbageCollector. - 5.
 An implementation that provides any MonitorControl subclasses not detailed in this specification shall document their effects, particularly with respect to priority inversion control and which (if any) schedulers fail to support the new policy. - 6.
 If on losing "boosted" priority due to a priority inversion avoidance algorithm, the schedulable is not placed at the front of its new queue, the implementation shall document the queuing behavior. - 7.
 For any available scheduler other than the required schedulers, an implementation shall document how, if at all, the semantics of synchronization differ from the rules defined for the default PriorityInheritance monitor control policy.
 It shall supply documentation for the behavior of the new scheduler with priority inheritance (and, if it is supported, priority ceiling emulation protocol) equivalent to the semantics for the base priority scheduler found in the Synchronization chapter.
-If there are restrictions on use of the scheduler from a no-heap context, the documentation shall detail the effect of these restrictions for each RTSJ API. - 8.
-The worst-case response interval between firing an AsyncEvent because of a bound happening to releasing an associated AsyncEventHandler (assuming no higher-priority schedulables are runnable) shall be documented for some reference architecture.
+If there are restrictions on use of the scheduler from a no-heap context, the documentation shall detail the effect of these

-3.6 Conventions
+32 3.6 Conventions

-- 9. The interval between firing an AsynchronouslyInterruptedException at an ATC-enabled thread and first delivery of that exception (assuming no higher-priority schedulables are runnable) shall be documented for some reference architecture. - 10.
+- restrictions for each RTSJ API. - 8.
+The worst-case response interval between firing an AsyncEvent because of a bound happening to releasing an associated AsyncEventHandler (assuming no higher-priority schedulables are runnable) shall be documented for some reference architecture. - 9.
+The interval between firing an AsynchronouslyInterruptedException at an ATC-enabled thread and first delivery of that exception (assuming no higher-priority schedulables are runnable) shall be documented for some reference architecture. - 10.
 If cost enforcement is supported, and the implementation assigns the cost of running finalizers for objects in scoped memory to any schedulable other than the one that caused the scope's reference count to drop to zero by leaving the scope, the rules for assigning the cost shall be documented. - 11.
 If cost enforcement is supported, and enforcement (blocked-by-cost-overrun) can be delayed beyond the enforcement time granularity, the maximum such delay shall be documented. - 12.
 If the implementation of RealtimeSecurity is more restrictive than the required implementation, or has run-time configuration options, those features shall be documented. - 13.
 For each supported clock, the documentation shall specify whether the resolution is settable, and if it is settable the documentation shall indicate the supported values. - 14.
 If an implementation includes any clocks other than the required realtime clock, their documentation shall indicate in what contexts those clocks can be used.
 If they cannot be used in no-heap context, the documentation shall detail the consequences of passing the clock, or a time that uses the clock to a no-heap schedulable.